-Matylda Wyszynska's School Friend Mela Miezes
+Matylda Wyszynska's School Friend

-This is a photo of one of my school friends Miezes Melanie.
+This is the photo of one of my school friends.
+Unfortunately I don't remember her name.

 In 1929 I went to a Polish school by the St. Mary Magdalene church.
 It was Catholic, but it also admitted Jewish girls.